helgatheviking/Nav-Menu-Roles/readme.txt

 Yes, but manually.
 WPML developers have informed me that the meta data for nav menu items is **not** synced by WPML, meaning that menus copied into a new language will not bring their custom Nav Menu Roles settings.
 However, if you manually reconfigure the settings, the new language menu will work as expected.

 == Changelog ==

+= 2.1.0 =
+* New: Add support for "hiding" a menu item by role.

 = 2.0.2 =
 * Fix: PHP Fatal error: Uncaught Error: Call to undefined method WP_Customize_Manager::settings_previewed(). settings_previewed() does not exist until WordPress 3.9.0+.